 How do you Start Implementing Intermittent Fasting?

 Well there is this really great free guide you can download if you’re interested in toying with this or trying it out on your own.
 But if you’re brand new this is the short and sweet:

 - Stop eating at about 8:00pm, and try to wait until 8:00am the next day to eat again.

 - Try and increase the fasting window to 16 hours

 Now it’s really important here for me to mention that staying to a healthy caloric intake is really important if you’re going to embark on this journey.
 You need to pay really close attention to your macro nutrients and you need to make sure you’re NOT under eating, because this is where you will again, be starving your yourself and resetting your metabolic rate for the worse, not for the better.
 So if you’re not sure how to do these things, keep reading!

 So if you feel like this is what you’ve been missing, and want to fully understand this process, you’re gonna need someone to walk alongside you!
 And that someone is ME!
-I’ll be launching my first round of the FASTer Way to Fat Loss® on Monday, July 23rd and you can click here to register.
+If you want to join me for the next round click here to register.
 The focus will be on healthily mastering this new eating cycle and pairing it with strategic exercise to turn your body into a fat burning machine.